 |For Each Additional

 Before visiting one of our food pantries, please contact the appropriate location below to obtain a referral.

-PLEASE NOTE: West side Franklin County residents do not need a referral.
+Franklin and Delaware County residents do not need a referral.
 They can visit www.lssfoodpantries.org to place an order and make an appointment for a mobile pantry pick-up.

 Fairfield County residents

 Referrals to the mobile pantry can be made one week prior to its visitation date.

 Clients must bring ID as well as an ID for every member of their household.

 For adults, photo IDs (Driver’s License or state ID) are accepted.
 For children, birth certificates, Social Security cards, insurance cards or school IDs are accepted.

 Lutheran Social Services of Central Ohio is a United Way agency, a member of Lutheran Services in America and a non-profit 501(c)(3) organization.

 Copyright © 2016 Lutheran Social Services.
 All Rights Reserved.